What Type of Refrigerators Are Best for Your Kitchen?

 Beverage coolers usually come in small sizes, meant to fit neatly under a kitchen or bar counter.

-They specifically configured to hold beverages and cool them to an optimal temperature.
+They are specifically configured to hold and cool beverages to an optimal temperature.

-A beverage cooler might be ideal for someone who likes to keep lots of drink cold, but don't want to overcrowd their refrigerator.
+A beverage cooler might be ideal for someone who likes to keep lots of drinks cold but doesn't want to overcrowd their refrigerator.

 Kegerators

-Kegerators look like mini-refrigerators (in which the keg is placed) but have taps at the top.
+Kegerators look like mini-refrigerators (where the keg is placed) but have taps at the top.
 You have the option of having more than one tap in some models.

 These can be integrated beautifully into a kitchen or bar countertop.

-Kegerators can make any beer lover look like a serious aficionado and add a luxury factor to your home.
+Kegerators can make any beer lover look like a severe aficionado and add luxury to your home.

 Mini or Compact Fridge

-Another staple of college life, mini-refrigerators are meant to hold small amounts of food and soda, with space-saving to be the most important facet of their design.
+Another staple of college life, mini-refrigerators are meant to hold small amounts of food and soda, with space-saving being the most crucial facet of their design.

 They are affordable and are typically used in college dorms and hotel rooms.